-Given the decline in profitability of the Addition Elle banner as compared to forecasts and prior periods, the Company concluded that an impairment test was required as at October 28, 2017, in addition to its annual impairment which was performed as at February 3, 2018.
-The recoverable amount of the Addition Elle banner CGU as at October 28, 2017 and February 3, 2018 was based on value in use and was determined by discounting the future cash flows generated from the continuing use.
+As at February 3, 2018, the recoverable amount of the Addition Elle banner CGU was based on value in use and was determined by discounting the future cash flows expected to be generated from the continuing use.
 Cash flow projections over a three-year period were used along with a terminal value.
-Cash flows for fiscal 2019 to fiscal 2021 were projected based on past experience, actual operating results and budget projections with a sales growth rate of 3% in fiscal 2019 and 2% in fiscal 2020 and fiscal 2021.
-The terminal value was based on the long-term average growth rate for the industry which was estimated to be 2%.
+Cash flows from fiscal 2019 to fiscal 2021 were projected based on past experience, actual operating results and budget projections with a sales growth rate in fiscal 2019 based on budget, and 2% in fiscal 2020 and fiscal 2021.
+The terminal value was based on the long-term average growth rate for the industry, which was estimated to be 2%.
 Projected cash flows were discounted using an after-tax discount rate of 14%.
-The discount rate was estimated based on a weighted average cost of capital (WACC) which was based on a risk-free rate, an equity risk premium adjusted for betas of comparable publicly traded companies, an unsystematic risk premium, an after-tax cost of debt based on corporate bond yields and the capital structure of the Company.
-As a result of the impairment test performed as at October 28, 2017, the Company recorded a goodwill impairment loss of \$26,340.
-Based on the impairment test performed as at February 3, 2018, there was no further impairment.
+The discount rate was estimated based on a WACC which was based on a risk-free rate, an equity risk premium adjusted for betas of comparable publicly traded companies, an unsystematic risk premium, an after-tax cost of debt based on corporate bond yields and the capital structure of the Company.
+As a result of the test, the Company had recorded a goodwill impairment loss of \$26,340 in the year ended February 3, 2018.
+Following the impairment loss recognized in the Addition Elle banner CGU, the recoverable amount was equal to the carrying amount.